ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

 5. Click Save changes.
 6. Scroll to the top of the page and click on **Generate Plan** to create the execution plan, review the logs and confirm it was successful.
 7. Click on **Apply plan**.
 8. Click on **View log** next to the current running plan to follow the logs.
-9. Wait for the plan to complete and check the Outputs from the log for the application the password to the deployed virtual machine, note you will be prompted to change the password on first use.
+Confirm it completes with no errors.

 ## Access deployed virtual machine and test
 {: #access-vmware-solutions-shared}